UK prepares new law to break up errant banks

 In the absence of international agreement, national regulators are increasingly pursing their own banking rules, to the dismay of industry insiders.

-All the major British banks, including Barclays, HSBC and RBS, will be affected by the UK legislation, and the industry has warned it will put them at a disadvantage against continental rivals such as Deutsche Bank and BNP Paribas.
+All the major British banks, including Barclays (BARC.L), HSBC (HSBA.L) and RBS, will be affected by the UK legislation, and the industry has warned it will put them at a disadvantage against continental rivals such as Deutsche Bank (DBKGn.DE) and BNP Paribas (BNPP.PA).

 "This will create uncertainty for investors, making it more difficult for banks to raise capital, which will ultimately mean that banks will have less money to lend to businesses," the British Bankers' Association said in a statement.